aharri123/dsc-phase-1-project-v2-4/README.md

 * Genre of movie
 * Production budget of film
-* Building on nostalgia or sequels
+* Partnering with another movie studio

 ## 1. Genre of movie